pawelgrzybek/pawelgrzybek.com/content/posts/2025-05-30-i-am-trying-a-split-keyboard-for-a-month-zsa-voyager-day-by-day-journey/index.md

 Not a cheap business if I'm honest.
 The price of the keyboard was £278 and an additional £44 for duties and taxes.
 The shipment from Taiwan to the UK took 10 days.
 It arrived well packed and the unboxing was a pretty cool experience.
 Folks call ZSA the Apple of keyboards, and I no longer wonder why.
 Superb quality and attention to detail!
 The only downside for me is the cable but I hope to see a Voyager 2.0 one day with an wireless option.

 I have been warned that it takes time and patience to get used to a split keyboard, so I'm going to document my experience as I go and publish the result in a month.
+If I don't like it after a month, I am going back to a traditional keyboard.

 ---